 Even if you have a friend who can translate or sign for you, you should be offered the services of a trained interpreter.

-You should seek advice if:
+You should contact an adviser if:

 you are told that you cannot get temporary accommodation

 you are just handed a list of hostels and told to find somewhere yourself

 you are told that you cannot get help to store your belongings

 you need to appeal an unfavourable decision

 Last updated: 18 May 2021